 Erica stood in the dark for a while, and then, in front of her, she saw a dim light.
 It seemed as if the light was covered.
 She squinted to see better and noticed that the light was coming from inside a small tent.
 There were two silhouettes visible, there seemed to be two boys in the tent.
 One was smaller than the other, perhaps a teenager and a kid under 10.
 They were talking animatedly, throwing their heads back laughing.
 She took a step forward to approach the tent, somehow the front side of the tent had disappeared, now she could see inside.

 The boys were playing some card game, was it Uno?
-She took another step closer and she noticed that the ground wasn’t visible, in fact, the only thing visible were the two boys in the frontless tent.
+She took another step closer and she noticed that the ground wasn’t visible, in fact, only the two boys in the frontless tent were visible.
 Everything else around her was dark.
 She looked back to the two boys and assumed that they were brothers.

 “Take two, and I change it to red!”
 Erica heard the smaller boy say.